Alte Tonhalle: Description

 In 1818, the first Lower Rhenish Music Festival, constituted by the Städtischer Musikverein zu Düsseldorf, took place in the Geisler'schen Lokal, which became the centre of music lovers from 1830.
 It was a restaurant with a large wooden hall, which had already been known as Becker's Gartenlokal.
 In the Geisler's Hall, the audience in 1850 was close to 1000 visitors.
 In 1863, the city acquired the pub, which was already called Tonhalle at that time.

 Famous composers such as Felix Mendelssohn Bartholdy, Norbert Burgmüller, Ferdinand Hiller, Julius Rietz, Ferdinand Ries and Robert Schumann made music there.
 Joseph Joachim and Jenny Lind participated in concerts here.
 Franz Liszt, Johannes Brahms and many great artists of the 19th century celebrated great successes here.
 Mendelssohn's Paulus in 1836 and Schumann's Der Rose Pilgerfahrt and Requiem für Mignon from 1849 were among others premieres performed here.
-In December 1912, the second performance of Bruckner's Symphony No. 8 by, after the Munich premiere in September 1910, took place with 1000 participants.
+In December 1912, the second performance of Mahler's Symphony No. 8, after the Munich premiere in September 1910, took place with 1000 participants.

 The first municipal Tonhalle was built in two years and opened in 1865.
 It was located on Flinger Steinweg, today's Schadowstraße.
 The building had a large concert hall, the Kaisersaal, which was 42.48 m long and 24.20 m wide.
 With two galleries, this room held 2820 people.
 The hall, which was distinguished by good acoustics, was named after Kaiser Wilhelm I, in whose honour the Rhenish Provincial Estates was given a banquet in the Tonhalle on the occasion of his visit on 18 September 1884.